-The road from financial stress to financial stability begins with a serious commitment to change.
-It might require some sacrifice but the rewards can be potentially quite rewarding.
+The road from financial stress to financial peace of mind begins with a serious commitment to change.
+It might require some sacrifice but the rewards are extraordinary.

-10 Tips to Lessen Financial Stress
+10 Tips to Lessen Financial Stress:

 1. Begin at the beginning.

 The first step in reducing financial stress is to take a snapshot of what you are worth.
 In simple terms, your net worth is what you would be worth if you sold everything you owned, turned it into cash, and then paid off all your debts.
 Figuring out your current net worth provides you a baseline against which to measure your financial progress on a regular basis.